GYG-be/gyg-be.github.io/Health/2_Emotional.md

 ---
 layout: page
 title: 2)
-permalink: /Workouts/Emotional/
+permalink: /Health/Emotional/
 ---

-## Emotional Health
+## 2nd Priority -- Emotional Health

 What's the goal?
 Utilize the thinking behind the RPE concept from see [Exercise](https://markbruns.github.io/Workouts/Exercise/) from physical exercise when you think about your emotional exertions.